 Hello, I’m Farrah

-I am a Registered Acupuncturist (R.Ac.) and Holistic Nutritionist.
-I have been a gardener for a long time too.
+Registered Acupuncturist (R.Ac), Holistic Nutritionist, and Holistic Chef.
+I have been a gardener for a long time, too.

 Acupuncture and Chinese Medicine